-The premise of VoIP is simple: Instead of using the existing telephone lines in your building, or having new ones installed, you push all of your voice, teleconferencing, and video traffic through the Internet.
+VoIP is simple: Instead of using the existing telephone lines in your building, you push all of your voice, teleconferencing, and video traffic through the Internet.

 The most expensive component of any phone bill is the minutes.
-However, VoIP differs from regular telephone service, how you ask?
-Well by treating your phone conversations as data and passing it through your IP network you cut your costs.
-Broadband, as it goes, is relatively cheap and easy to get, and this is why VoIP has considerable appeal to businesses that want to cut costs, and use their existing resources more efficiently.
+However, VoIP differs from regular telephone service.
+How do you ask?
+Well, by treating your phone conversations as data and passing it through your IP network, you cut your costs.
+Broadband, as it goes, is relatively cheap and easy to get, and this is why VoIP has considerable appeal to businesses that want to cut costs and use their existing resources more efficiently.

 Second, VoIP can operate through an encrypted VPN connection for increased security.
 You can install VoIP software on mobile devices too, so that your employees are always connected and reachable from a “work” line, even when they’re physically away from the office.
 (Pretty Cool Stuff Huh?)